-- Learn about the geography and cultures of South Asia.

-- Answer comprehension and critical thinking questions.

-- Add natural and political features of South Asia to your world map.

-- Answer the Central Question.

-- Choose an optional activity:
+- Learn about the geography and cultures of South Asia. - Answer comprehension and critical thinking questions. - Add natural and political features of South Asia to your world map. - Answer the Central Question. - Choose an optional activity:

-- Activity A: Textiles of South Asia
+Activity A: Textiles of South Asia

-- Activity B: Outdoor Adventures
+Activity B:

+Outdoor

+Adventures

-- Activity C: The Mahabharata
+Activity C: The Mahabharata

-Most of South Asia has tropical and subtropical climates with diverse vegetation, including rain forests and savannas.
-Little vegetation can survive in the higher altitudes of the highlands, while trees flourish in more temperate zones.
-In the northern part of the subcontinent, the fertile soil of the Ganges River supports some of the planet's most densely populated areas.
-Farther south, the relatively arid Deccan Plateau is home to fewer people, but well-watered coastal areas of southern India are densely populated.
+the Ganges River supports some of the planet's most densely populated areas.
+Farther south, the relatively arid Deccan Plateau holds fewer people, but well-watered coastal areas of southern India are densely populated.
 Dry climates are found along the lower Indus River and on the Deccan Plateau.
 The region's largely tropical location makes it dependent on seasonal winds called monsoons, which determine the three seasons of the region.
 These seasonal wind patterns bring drenching rains that relieve the intense heat and nourish crops.
 Areas outside the path of the monsoons receive little or no rainfall.
 South Asia is vulnerable, however, to weather-related disasters, such as drought, flooding, and typhoons.